FrancisBanville/ms_interpreting_probabilities/README.md

 temperature (@Angilletta2004TemGro), drought (@Woodward2012CliCha), climate
 change (@Gilman2010FraCom, @Woodward2010ChaEco, @Araujo2011Usinga), and habitat
 modifications (@Tylianakis2007HabMod), contribute to this spatiotemporal variability of interactions by impacting species abundance and traits.
+Even after satisfying all these conditions, there remains a possibility that the interaction does not occur locally, either due to the intricate nature of the system or simply by chance.
+If it does occur, it might still go unnoticed, particularly if it happens infrequently.
 In this context, it is unsurprising that our knowledge of ecological interactions remains limited (@Hortal2015SevSho) despite extensive biodiversity data collection (@Schmeller2015GloTer).

-Knowing the biological capacity of two species to interact is necessary but not sufficient for inferring their interaction at a specific time and space.
-The recognition of the intrinsic variability of species interactions has led ecologists to expand their representation of ecological networks (also known as ecological webs) to include a probabilistic view of interactions (@Poisot2016Structure, @Dallas2017Predictinga, @Fu2021Link).
+Knowing the biological capacity of two species to interact directly (via e.g., trophic interactions) is necessary but not sufficient for inferring their interaction at a specific time and space.
+The recognition of the intrinsic variability of species interactions has led ecologists to expand their representation of ecological networks (also known as ecological webs) to include a probabilistic view of interactions (@Poisot2016Structure,
+@Dallas2017Predictinga, @Fu2021Link).
 This different perspective allows us to fill in the Eltonian shortfall (@Hortal2015SevSho) by modeling the probability of detecting interactions, which can be an important tool for directing efforts and taking action, especially in places where access and resources for research are scarce.
 Representing interactions probabilistically enables us to capture the spatiotemporal variability of the aforementioned ecological processes and the uncertainties associated with their measurement.
 As opposed to binary deterministic webs, in which interactions are regarded as either occurring or not, probabilistic webs, within a Bayesian framework, express our degree of belief (or confidence) regarding the occurrence of interactions.
 Based on the scale at which they are estimated, probabilistic interactions may reflect our level of confidence in whether interactions will be observed, realized, or biologically feasible.
+As an illustration, we could outline a situation in which there is a $50\%$ certainty that an interaction occurs $50\%$ of the time, or that there is a $50\%$ certainty that it simply occurs.
+Our level of confidence should be more definitive (approaching either $0$ or $1$) as we extend our sampling to a broader area and over a longer time period, thereby diminishing the uncertainty of the interactions (but not necessarily the estimation of their variability).
 In the broadest sense, binary networks are also a type of probabilistic network, in which the numerical value of an interaction is restrained to $0$ (non-occurring) or $1$ (occurring).
-In probabilistic webs, only forbidden interactions (i.e., interactions prohibited by biological traits, @Jordano2003Invarianta, @Olesen2010Missing) have a probability value of zero, provided that intraspecific trait variability is considered (@Gonzalez-Varo2016Labilea).
+Yet, for the sake of clarity, we omit binary networks from our discussion of probabilistic networks in this contribution.
+In probabilistic webs, only forbidden interactions (i.e., interactions prohibited by biological traits or species absence,
+@Jordano2003Invarianta, @Olesen2010Missing) have a probability value of zero by default, provided that intraspecific trait variability is considered (@Gonzalez-Varo2016Labilea).

-By accounting for the uncertainty of interactions, probabilistic webs provide a more realistic portrait of species interactions and network structure (i.e. community-level properties), which is a major driver of the functioning, dynamics, and resilience of ecosystems worldwide (@Proulx2005Networka,
+By accounting for the uncertainty of interactions, probabilistic webs may provide a more realistic portrait of species interactions and network structure (i.e. community-level properties), which are major drivers of the functioning, dynamics, and resilience of ecosystems worldwide (@Proulx2005Networka,
 @McCann2007ProBio, @McCann2011FooWeb, @Rooney2012IntFoo).
 Moreover, the
 application and development of computational methods in network ecology, often